Thai Beef Salad

 Any tender cut of beef would work well in this salad.
 I prefer using top sirloin steak but rib-eye, striploin, rump steak or tenderloin would also be delicious.
 If you would like to use a more affordable cut that’s big on flavour you could use skirt steak, flank steak or hanger steak, just be sure to grill it properly and cut the beef against the grain to prevent it from being tough in texture.

 How Long Should I Marinate The Beef?

 I recommend marinating the beef for a minimum of 20 minutes and up to 24 hours.
 If you are short on time, the beef will be delicious after just 20 minutes of marinating, but the longer you are able to marinate it for, the more flavourful it will be.
 Beef should not be left to marinade for longer than 24 hours because the acid (citrus or vinegar) in the marinade will begin to break down the fibers in the meat and cause it to become mushy in texture.

 This is completely up to you!
 After grilling the beef, I like to give it time to rest and cool to room temperature. before slicing it and adding it to the salad.
-If you are making this salad in advance you can cook the steak and store it in the fridge until time to serve.
-I would then recommend serving the steak cold or at room temperature rather then heating it up to ensure that the beef doesn’t become overcooked and tough.
+If you are making this salad in advance you can cook the steak ahead of time and store it in the fridge until time to serve.
+I would then recommend serving the sliced steak cold or at room temperature rather then heating it up to ensure that the beef doesn’t become overcooked and tough.